The first document is the text of a General Audience given on July 7, 2010. The General Audience was devoted to John Duns Scotus.

 He then goes on to make a rather startling point regarding the promulgation of the doctrine of the Immaculate Conception:

 In this regard I would like to highlight a fact that I consider relevant.
 Concerning the teaching on the Immaculate Conception, important theologians like Duns Scotus enriched what the People of God already spontaneously believed about the Blessed Virgin and expressed in acts of devotion, in the arts and in Christian life in general with the specific contribution of their thought.
 Thus faith both in the Immaculate Conception and in the bodily Assumption of the Virgin was already present in the People of God, while theology had not yet found the key to interpreting it in the totality of the doctrine of the faith.
 The People of God therefore precede theologians and this is all thanks to that supernatural sensus fidei, namely, that capacity infused by the Holy Spirit that qualifies us to embrace the reality of the faith with humility of heart and mind.
 In this sense, the People of God is the "teacher that goes first" and must then be more deeply examined and intellectually accepted by theology.
 May theologians always be ready to listen to this source of faith and retain the humility and simplicity of children!
 I mentioned this a few months ago saying: "There have been great scholars, great experts, great theologians, teachers of faith who have taught us many things.
 They have gone into the details of Sacred Scripture... but have been unable to see the mystery itself, its central nucleus....
 The essential has remained hidden!...
 On the other hand, in our time there have also been "little ones" who have understood this mystery.
 Let us think of St Bernadette Soubirous; of St Thérèse of Lisieux, with her new interpretation of the Bible that is "non-scientific' but goes to the heart of Sacred Scripture" (Homily, Mass for the Members of the International Theological Commission, Pauline Chapel, Vatican City, 1 December 2009).It's unclear just how seriously B16 intends this nonsense to be taken.
-Does he really think that Church dogma is to be driven by what "the people of God" "spontaneously" believe?
-Does he have in mind a mechanism for determining what the "people of God" spontaneously believe at any given time in history--public opinion polling for example?
-Does the sensus fidei extend to both faith an moral teaching?
+Does he really think that Church dogma is to be driven by what "the people of God" "spontaneously" believe--and just how "spontaneous" does he really want us to think that was?
+Does he have in mind a mechanism for determining what the "people of God" (however that may be defined) spontaneously believe at any given time in history--public opinion polling for example?
+Does the sensus fidei extend to both faith and moral teaching?
 If the sensus fidei is that contraception is OK, is B16 ready to go along with this spontaneous belief of the people of God?
 What if the sensus fidei reverses itself?
-Let's be blunt: this is nothing but romantic twaddle, idealizing the "simple" "spontaneous" common people over against smarty pants "great scholars, great experts, great theologians"--but it's dangerous romantic twaddle.
+Let's be blunt: this is nothing but warmed over romantic twaddle, idealizing the "simple" "spontaneous" common people over against smarty pants "great scholars, great experts, great theologians".
+But it's dangerous romantic twaddle because it also plays into the pernicious notion of "living tradition" propagated at Vatican II by Ratzinger in Dei Verbum--a notion that is really little more than a clever reworking of the old heresy of "continuing revelation."

 That B16 doesn't actually take this cheap talk terribly seriously, however, is suggested in his Apostolic Letter given just one year previously to a different audience, dated October, 28, 2008: TO OUR VENERABLE BROTHER CARDINAL JOACHIM MEISNER OF HOLY ROMAN CHURCH ARCHBISHOP OF COLOGNE AND TO ALL THOSE IN ANY PART OF THE WORLD WHO ARE PARTICIPATING IN THE INTERNATIONAL SCIENTIFIC CONGRESS ON THE OCCASION OF THE SEVENTH CENTENARY OF THE DEATH OF BLESSED JOHN DUNS SCOTUS.
 In this letter B16 takes a different tack.